The Texas

 Example signal timings

-Below are simplified timelines showing example signal phase timings for each movement in an RCUT intersection from the perspective of through traffic on the main road moving left to right in the diagrams above.
+Below are simplified timelines showing example signal phase timings for each movement at an intersection from the perspective of through traffic on the main road moving left to right in the diagrams above.
 Note that these timings are simplified for illustrative purposes only; they do not represent actual timings, and the actual phasing is a bit more complex and can vary throughout the day.
+In practice, the cycle time for an RCUT is typically able to be significantly shortened, resulting in about two cycles for an RCUT for every one cycle for a conventional intersection.
 Be sure to read the explanation above.

 Example timing timelines